Catastrophe Plus Insurance

 Our aim is to protect you in the event of a crisis

-At Cork Bays & Fisher we are pleased to offer Catastrophe Plus Insurance – a product designed to protect both tour operators and dynamic packaging companies against the financial cost of unexpected incidents.
+We are pleased to offer Catastrophe Plus Insurance – a product designed to protect both tour operators and dynamic packaging companies against the financial cost of unexpected incidents.

 Catastrophe Plus Insurance is the first product of its kind to benefit from the backing of Lloyds underwriters and provides financial cover for events such as storms, earthquakes, tsunamis, adverse weather, volcanic eruptions, riots, civil commotion, strike actions, and most epidemics.
 The product was created at the request of tour organisers who were left with significant costs following the eruption of the Eyjafjallajokull volcano in Iceland in April 2010.